-Earlier this week we brought you our review of the Maxxis Rambler 40c 120tpi and 60tpi tubeless gravel tires, and it’s worth a read if you’re looking for a lightweight, supple tire for gravel races and bumpy cyclocross courses where sharp rocks aren’t an issue and a full 40mm isn’t needed.
+Earlier this week we brought you our review of the Maxxis Rambler 40c 120tpi and 60tpi tubeless gravel tires, and it’s worth a read if you’re looking for a lightweight, supple tire for gravel races and bumpy cyclocross courses where sharp rocks aren’t an issue and high volume isn’t necessary.

 Soma Fabrication’s Cazadero gravel tire is at the more extreme end of the gravel scale, with a listed width of 42mm, big tall knobs, and made-in-Japan by Panaracer construction.

 The tire gets its name from California’s western Sonoma County’s unincorporated town of the same name and its rugged Old Cazadero Road made famous by the Grasshopper Adventure Series.
 (It also means hunting ground in Spanish.)
 The Old Caz mixed terrain race features 52 miles, 4700 feet of climbing, and big-name attendees (won by Ted King and Katerina Nash this year).

 With a continuous center tread and big side knobs, this tire is a great choice for rocky gravel, hardpack dirt and broken pavement adventures.
 Consider it the faster-rolling brother of the Bruce Gordon Rock N’ Road tire (one of eight gravel tires reviewed in Issue 29), as both are made in Japan by Panaracer, come in similar widths and are great candidates for tubeless conversions.